Storm disrupts U.S. Gulf Coast energy operations from refineries to terminals

 Phillips 66 said it shut its operations at its Beaumont terminal as a safety precaution due to the flooding.

-Officials at liquefied natural gas (LNG) export terminals in the Beaumont-Port Arthur area – Cheniere Energy Inc’s Sabine Pass in Louisiana and Sempra Energy’s Cameron in Louisiana – said they were monitoring the storms but so far had not seen any impact on operations.
+Officials at Cheniere Energy Inc’s Sabine Pass liquefied natural gas (LNG) terminal in Louisiana and Sempra Energy’s Cameron LNG terminal in Louisiana said there had been no impact on operations from Imelda.

-Officials at Freeport LNG were not immediately available to talk about its facility in Freeport, Texas, where the storm came ashore.
+Officials at Freeport LNG said there was no significant impact from the storm on its Freeport, Texas, facility.

-Reporting by Erwin Seba in Houston, Devika Krishna Kumar and Scott DiSavino in New York and Liz Hampton in Denver; Editing by Tom Brown and Marguerita Choy
+Reporting by Erwin Seba in Houston, Devika Krishna Kumar and Scott DiSavino in New York and Liz Hampton in Denver; Editing by Tom Brown, Marguerita Choy and Cynthia Osterman